-- Submission and implementation of Temporary Drainage Management Plan (TDMP) to ER for approval for the coming wet season in 2007 to avoid silty/nutrient/pesticide runoff; - Provide sufficient mitigation measure for the construction of permanent bridge to avoid runoff; - Minimize the water quality impact when undertaking cut-and-fill works.
-It is important to provide sufficient temporary drainage at critical areas to confine, collect and provide proper treatment before discharging to marine water and stream courses to ensure that the water quality is complied with WPCO requirements; - Provide sufficient treatment facilities especially at water sensitive areas before water discharges from construction site; - Maintain the integrity of silt curtains and remove settled silt within the silt curtain which have been installed outside the fresh water inland marsh, near Hole 2, near Hole 4, inactive culture zone and Stream A; - Strengthen the preventive/interim measures for avoiding silty runoff from the exposed areas to the low lying areas.
-More frequent maintenance of the silt fence is necessary; and - Provide sufficient temporary drainage system at all temporary bridges;
+- Submit the revised and implement temporary drains according to Temporary Drainage Management Plan (TDMP) to ER for approval for the coming wet season in 2007 to avoid silty/nutrient/pesticide runoff; - Provide sufficient mitigation measure for the permanent bridges to avoid silty runoff; - Minimize the water quality impact when undertaking cut-and-fill works and turfing.
+It is important to provide sufficient temporary drainage at critical areas to confine, collect and provide proper treatment before discharging to marine water and stream courses to ensure that the water quality is complied with WPCO requirements; - Provide sufficient treatment facilities especially at water sensitive areas before water discharges from construction site;

+- Maintain the integrity of silt curtains and remove settled silt within the silt curtain which have been installed outside the fresh water inland marsh, near Hole 2, near Hole 4, inactive culture zone and Stream A; - Strengthen the preventive/interim measures for avoiding silty runoff from the exposed areas to the low lying areas.
+More frequent maintenance of the silt fence is necessary; and - Provide sufficient temporary drainage system at all temporary bridges.